-The SMA HCC or SMA designated representative is responsible for the development of Plan of Care (POC) using a person-centered plan.
+The SMA HCC is responsible for the development of Plan of Care (POC) using a person-centered plan.

 During the initial assessment, and development of the person-centered POC, the potential recipient, family, support systems, and/or designated representatives are encouraged to participate in the development of the POC and to direct the process to the maximum extent possible.
-The person-centered planning process is driven by the individual, designated representative, legal guardian or other supports chosen by the individual and includes necessary information and support to ensure that the individual directs the process to the maximum extent possible.
+The personother supports chosen by the individual and includes necessary information and support to ensure that the individual directs the process to the maximum extent possible.